Mobile security: Ransomware

-Mobile ransomware is a type of malware that locks users out of their mobile devices in a pay-to-unlock-your-device ploy, it has grown by leaps and bounds as a threat category since 2014.
-Specific to mobile computing platforms, users are often less security-conscious, particularly as it pertains to scrutinizing applications and web links trusting the native protection capability of the mobile device operating system.
+Mobile ransomware is a type of malware that locks users out of their mobile devices in a pay-to-unlock-your-device ploy.
+It has significantly grown as a threat category since 2014.
+Mobile users are often less security-conscious – particularly as it pertains to scrutinizing applications and web links – and trust the mobile device's native protection capability.

 Mobile ransomware poses a significant threat to businesses reliant on instant access and availability of their proprietary information and contacts.
-The likelihood of a traveling businessman paying a ransom to unlock their device is significantly higher since they are at a disadvantage given inconveniences such as timeliness and less likely direct access to IT staff.
-Recent ransomware attack has caused a stir in the world as the attack caused many of the internet connected devices to not work and companies spent a large amount to recover from these attacks.
+The likelihood of a traveling businessman paying a ransom to unlock their device is significantly higher since they are at a disadvantage given inconveniences such as timeliness and less direct access to IT staff.
+Recent ransomware attacks have caused many Internet-connected devices to not work and are costly for companies to recover from.